 Can we offer our opioid-dependent patients greater freedom?

 Watch as expert faculty share best-practice treatment approaches using long-acting buprenorphine formulations, including patient-reported outcomes and perspectives from a key national pilot

-Register now for the IOTOD 2021 virtual conference: Monday 26th - Tuesday 27th April
+The IOTOD 2021 virtual conference took place Monday 26th April- Tuesday 27th April

-Register for the 2-day virtual event that will include panel discussions, symposiums, workshops and more!
+The 2-day virtual event included panel discussions, symposiums, workshops and more!